brinxmat/presentations/2016/dialogue_meeting.md

 - The customer is not necessarily interested in a single-vendor solution, or indeed a vendor solution at all (opening up for self-hosting, hosting-partnerships and other models)
 - The customer expects modern development techniques with explicit development and release cycles related to their installation; modern interfaces and technologies and constant and consistent management of security vulnerabilities, privacy and general up-to-dateness of the system
 - I am also assuming some knowledge of previously installed collaborative systems, the ADABAS-based BIBSYS 1988 (which I have worked with), Ex Libris portfolio, Koha and so forth

-Feedback on this document has been gleaned from various members of the open-source community, I'd like to thank Lukas Koster, Andrew Preater, @priv_lib, Clare Playforth, Kasper Bøgh and Knut Hegna for valuable feedback.
-Any errors remain my own.

 ##Introduction